Manuel Torres Félix: Death of his son

-According to the United States Department of the Treasury, Torres Félix got public attention on 18 April 2008 when rival members of the Beltrán-Leyva Cartel assassinated his son Anastanasio Torres Acosta in an ambush attack, injuring his daughter Alondra (aged 4) and sister-in-law Sandra Rivas Heredia (aged 24).
+According to the United States Department of the Treasury, Torres Félix got public attention on 18 April 2008 when rival members of the Beltrán-Leyva Cartel assassinated his son Anastasio Torres Acosta in an ambush attack, injuring his daughter Alondra (aged 4) and sister-in-law Sandra Rivas Heredia (aged 24).
 At the crime scene, the gunmen left a written message on the behalf of Arturo Beltrán Leyva:

 "On behalf of your friend [Arturo] and his nephews Los Zetas.
 So you can understand, Manuel Torres."

 With the death of his son, Torres Félix reportedly "went crazy" and took revenge of the perpetrators by torturing them in his home.
 According to police reports, the death of Anastasio marked the beginning of the cartel war in the state of Sinaloa.

-Torres Félix became one of the most dangerous drug traffickers in Sinaloa; hundreds of deaths were attributed to the commandos led by Torres Félix, who earned the pseudonym of "El Ondeado" ('The Crazy One') for his emotional instability that started after the death of Atanasio.
+Torres Félix became one of the most dangerous drug traffickers in Sinaloa; hundreds of deaths were attributed to the commandos led by Torres Félix, who earned the pseudonym of "El Ondeado" ('The Crazy One') for his emotional instability that started after the death of Anastasio.